psmagicman/wordguess/README.md

 The cmd version of the game uses the same database as the UI version of the game though it does not require the server to be running to play.

-To play on the browser
+To play on the browser please start the server and navigate to the root path (ie. `http://localhost:5000/`).